Feel free to reuse the below policy after your attorney & medical experts review and adapt to your particular situation.

 - Be prepared to change your business practices if needed to maintain critical operations (e.g., identify alternative suppliers, prioritize existing customers, or temporarily suspend some of your operations if needed).

 - Identify alternate supply chains for critical goods and services.
-Some good and services may be in higher demand or unavailable.
+Some goods and services may be in higher demand or unavailable.

 - Talk with companies that provide your business with contract or temporary employees about the importance of sick employees staying home and encourage them to develop non-punitive leave policies.